 “You’re not responsible.
 If you were, you wouldn’t have gone to the party in the first place.
 I hope you two enjoyed yourselves, because you two will never drive the car again.
 Now, go to your rooms.”

 “No good deed goes unpunished,” Monica said under her breath as she walked up the stairs.

 The following Friday, Martha approached her parents, who were in the kitchen, reading the paper.

 “Who are you going with?” their mother asked.

 “I don’t know yet,” Martha said.
 “Maybe nobody.”

 “Monica!
-Can you come down stairs, please?”
+Can you come downstairs, please?”

-Monica walked down stairs and she entered the kitchen.
+Monica walked downstairs and entered the kitchen.